Pueschel/Pueschel/README.md

 - 👋 Hi, I’m @Pueschel
-- 👀 I’m interested in Chemistry, Physics, Education, Programming
+- 👀 I’m interested in Chemistry, Physics, Education, Coding
-- 🌱 I’m currently learning to teach Information Science
 - 💞️ I’m looking to collaborate on ???
 - 📫 How to reach me: Via Email